dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 ![Categorized Codes](CategorizedCodes.png)

-Alternatively, users can toggle between showing All Codes or just the Unassigned Codes.
+Alternatively, users can toggle between showing All Codes or just the Unassigned codes.
 Click on the Show All button to toggle between showing All Codes suggested by the engine on this account or Show Unassigned to view just the suggested codes pending validation to be moved to the Assigned Codes pane.
-If there is a code that appears on multiple document types and one of those is assigned, it will appear as **BOLD** in the Show All codes tree.
+If there is a code that appears on multiple document types and one of those is assigned, it will appear as **BOLD** in the "Show All" codes tree.

 ![Show All Code Button](ShowAllCodes.png)